Classical ideal gas

 The equation of states and energy

 Let us now apply the above equations to rederive the ideal gas properties.
 Consider a box filled with $\mathcal{N}$ particles.
-These particles are free and non interacting, hence their energy is given by $\vec{p}^2/2m$.
-The energy of a microstate, i.e. a particle configuration in the box is given by
+These particles are free and non interacting.
+Treating them classicaly in the context of Newtonian mechanics, we can write the energy of each particle as $mv^2/2 = \vec{p}^2/2m$ (See the classical mechanics lecture on this topic).
+As such, the energy of a microstate, i.e. a particle configuration in the box is given by

-where we sum over all $\mathcal{N}$ particles and the 3 configurations of space.
+where we sum over all $\mathcal{N}$ independent particles.

-The partition function associated to the maximisation of enetropy is hence
+The partition function associated to the maximisation of entropy is hence

-Where we replaced the sums over the $N$ possible microstates associated to the macrostate by continuous integrals over momentum and space.
+Where we replaced the sums over the $N$ possible microstates associated to the macrostate by continuous integrals over momentum and space, as discussed in the previous lecture.

 Develloping this integral simply gives